Updated November 29, 2020

 Ways To Keep Dogs’ Teeth Clean

-Those who visit us will already know how passionate we are about feeding raw bones to dogs.
-In our eyes it is the only in-home treatment that can remove not just plaque, but also grade 1 tartar accumulations (the ones where there is no gum recession).
+Those who visit us will already know that we support the feeding raw bones to dogs.
+It has been shown to be the only in-home treatment that can remove tartar accumulations.
+It is also appears to reduce the progression of periodontal disease, although this has never been studied.
 It just happens to be a lot of fun too.

 The problem is that feeding raw bones requires care, and understanding of the potential dangers.
 For that reason, we only advise on raw bone feeding once we have assessed your pet and discussed your dog’s behaviour around food and other dogs.
 Some mouths also require treatment of painful or diseased areas before hard chewing can commence.

 Bones won’t always clean all the teeth.
-This picture shows the common appearance of a bone chewing mouth; excellent premolar and molar health but tartar accumulation on the upper canine teeth.
-For this patient we recommended continuing raw bones and just brushing the upper canines each day; quick and easy in most dogs.
+The common appearance of a bone chewing mouth is of excellent premolar and molar health but tartar accumulation on the upper canine teeth.
+For these patients we recommended a quick dental procedure to remove the tartar followed by continuing raw bones and just brushing the upper canines each day; quick and easy in most dogs.

 It’s not as ridiculous as it sounds to brush a dog’s teeth.
 The plaque and tartar mostly only accumulate on the outside, so we don’t ask you to brush the inside of the teeth.
 If you do it every day, your dog should settle into the routine after some initial resistance.